GeneralProducts/day-of-code/_posts/2018-10-01-add-static-book-data.md

 ![](assets/images/books.png)

-Well, we have a portfolio page, but you can see this is now very manual to maintain, and I don't want to sit and type in all that data for every book.
+Well, we have a portfolio page, but you can see this is now very manual to maintain.
+I don't know about you, but I don't want to sit and type in all that data for every book.
 Ideally we want to be able to have just one block of `<li>...</li>` code, and programmatically insert the data in to it, getting the code to repeat itself once for each book.
 That's what we'll do next.

 ## What you’ve learned